 Due to the more comprehensive results, it’s often recommended to choose the Homebuyers Survey over the Condition Report.
 Here at Compare My Move, we do not provide Condition Reports as an option and would recommend the use of other survey types due to the amount of detail they include.
 When searching for reliable surveyors, it would be wise to hire a professional to conduct a Homebuyers Survey and not a Condition Report as the results will be much more beneficial to you as a homeowner.

-A Condition Report is when a chartered surveyor will carry out a short, surface-level inspection of a property to highlight any obvious defects that the potential buyer must be aware of before committing to the purchase.
+A Condition Report is a short, surface-level inspection of a property to highlight any obvious defects. it will help the buyer to be aware of issues before committing to the purchase.
 It is the cheapest but most basic type of survey available and was developed by the Royal Institution of Chartered Surveyors (RICS).

 Like the other property surveys, it uses a ‘traffic light system’ to highlight any defects or damage to the building that needs attention or future repairs.
 It does not include advice, recommendations or the cost of the expected repairs.
-It also doesn’t include a valuation of the property which is essential when applying for a mortgage, meaning you’ll have to spend more money ordering this separately.
+It also doesn’t include a valuation of the property which is essential when applying for a mortgage.
+This means you’ll have to spend more money ordering this separately.

 Due to its limiting criteria, the Condition Report is not a common survey.
 It would be wise to explore the alternative property surveys you can have so that you know which is most suitable for you.
 Compare My Move has included a list of the other survey types available and when they’d be most suitable: